nelabdiel/redactedGPT/README.md

 ## Watch demo here: https://youtu.be/ldUYTdizbVg

-## Update you can now flag confidential information as well.
+## Update: You can now flag confidential information as well.
 See Hashing Section.

 <hr>